jkwakman/Open-Cookie-Database/docs/CONTRIBUTING.md

 ## Introduction

-This document aims to help contributors update the Open Cookie database.
-An open source project that helps to identify cookies around the web.
-Contributors can add new cookies, update existing information, or ensure the correct categorization and descriptions of cookies.
+This document guides contributors in updating the Open Cookie Database, an open-source project dedicated to identifying web cookies.
+Contributors can add new cookies, enhance existing information, and ensure accurate cookie categorization and descriptions.

-The process to identify cookies on the web helps gathering information for research and open source projects that use the Open Cookie Database as their main source.
+Identifying web cookies is crucial for various research and open-source projects that rely on the Open Cookie Database.
 The database provides the following information:
 - **ID**: unique ID to identify the cookie
 - **Platform**: Platform/Service responsible for setting the cookie
 - **Category**: Classification for the cookie's usage: Functional, Analytics, Marketing